jtanwk/cv-semantic-segmentation/README.md

 2. Run `train_cls.py` to train the fully-connected classifier on the intermediate features.
 3. Run `train_seg.py` to load pre-trained weights from the fully-connected classifier and use them to generate semantic segmentation predictions.

+Ona GeForce GTX 1080 Ti and the full dataset:
+- `sampling.py` runs in 45 minutes
+- `train_cls.py` runs in 8 minutes (40 epochs)
+- `train_seg.py` runs in 4 hours (3 epochs - see below)

-*Note:* I only had access to 4 hours of GPU training at one time, which is sufficient for about 3 full epochs.
+*Note:* I only had access to 4 hours of GPU training at one time, which is sufficient for about 3 full epochs for `train_seg.py`.
 I got around this by saving the model state after each run, and having the model load the saved state at the start of the next training run.
 You can do this by running `train_seg.py` with the `--load_saved_model` argument set to `True`.
 If set to `False`, the classifier will be trained from scratch.

-## Hyperparameter and architecture tuning
+### Hyperparameter and architecture tuning

 - Inverse class weights: reflecting true class counts or manually set
 - Pretrained model to use for zoomout layers: VGG11 or VGG16